-David had designed and created a full function BB-8 that can Interact with the public like no other.
+David had designed and created fully functional BB-8 units that can Interact with the public like no other.
 Seeing the joy and happiness BB-8 brings to the public has driven him to make more exciting droids to inspire the next generation.

 Jon has been a lover of all things Star Wars throughout his life.
 Having been a member of the 501st Legion since 2016, he branched out into droid building in 2017 after attending Star Wars Celebration Orlando and seeing the many the droids on display there.
-Jon is heavily focused on leveraging 3D printing in the build process, having completed two iterations of his fully 3D-printed C2-B5 (the Imperial R-series droid briefly seen in Rogue One) and currently focusing on completing one of the latest droids in the Star Wars universe: D-0 from Episode IX.
+Jon is heavily focused on leveraging 3D printing in the build process, having completed two iterations of his fully 3D-printed C2-B5 (the Imperial R-series droid briefly seen in Rogue One) and completed one of the latest droids in the Star Wars universe: D-0 from Episode IX.
 He has also built a DO for the TSJ Foundation I-ARTS program.

 Jon currently serves as one of the lead members of the Hampton Roads Droid Builders, with a focus on public relations and event coordination.